 Poverty is closely linked to hunger and food insecurity.
 Clearly, having the resources to obtain necessary food is critical to reducing hunger and food insecurity.
 Not having the resources to obtain food is one of the primary reasons people skip meals and slip from food insecurity into hunger.
 Poverty and the resulting hunger and food insecurity caused by poverty are critical issues in North Central Washington.
 Volunteers with RSVP-NCW help increase the capacity of local organizations to address hunger and food insecurity issues and help those organizations to increase food security and reduce hunger in the communities we serve.

-Volunteer Opportunities in Chelan, Douglas, and Grant Counties:
+Volunteer Opportunities in Chelan, Douglas, Okanogan, Grant, Adams and Lincoln Counties:

 Entiat Food Bank